Faizanms812/Packet-Tracer-Project/README.md

 Configuring Switches and Trunking
 ---------------------------------
 Each multilayer switch has multiple VLANs configured to allow for inter-vlan routing with the usage of SVI interfaces and trunk ports.
 SVI provides virtual interfaces that can be used for remote management and as a default gateway.
 Trunk ports are interfaces that allow switches to carry multiple types of VLAN data using 802.1q tagging.
 I also have a management VLAN to allow for the admin department to remotely access each managed switch for configuration and administrative purposes.
+I also added a Misc VLAN and changed the native vlan to an Unused vlan for security purposes.

 In this picture, I am remotely connecting to DSW1 for building A using Admin PC.
 I used a secure remote access protocol known as SSH and used the appropriate commands to generate an SSH key.
 I also added local login on the VTY lines, ACL, and only allowed SSH as communication.
 ![image](https://github.com/user-attachments/assets/34519d4b-57f5-40b7-939c-a85fa66b8c18)